 I spend a great deal of time on using the material, writing, and promoting for each review, so compensation is a fair and equitable compensation for my time.
 Monetary compensation does not change the way I write reviews.

 Companies sometimes choose to sponsor a post that is not a review.
 These posts will still contain a high value for my reader, and will link to the sponsoring company.
 All sponsored posts are marked with a disclosure at the end of the post.
 As a blogger I may be compensated for the costs of attending conventions.
 In exchange for a convention presence, blog posts and social media posts a sponsor will pay for my convention expenses.
 I will only accept sponsorships from companies who are family friendly and whose products I believe in.
 I will not accept sponsorships from companies whose policies are anti-Christian or otherwise in conflict with my worldview as a Christian.
 All of my blog posts will be honest, and all opinions expressed will be my own.

 Generally, I receive a small percentage of the total amount of your purchase if you click through one of my affiliate links and make a purchase within a set number of days.

 Contributors on Encouraging Moms at Home are allowed to use affiliate links.

 Encouraging Moms at Home is a participant in the Amazon Services LLC Associates Program, an affiliate advertising program designed to provide a means for sites to earn advertising fees by advertising and linking to specific products on Amazon.com.

 My sidebar contains several affiliate links within images.
 I choose all companies with great care before becoming an affiliate.
-I never, ever recommend using a company whose products I have not used myself.
-I appreciate your kindness and support of my work.

 Third Party Tracking